 Vice-Chairs:

-Representatives of Argentina, Australia, Burundi, Namibia, Russian Federation, Thailand and Ukraine
+Representatives of Argentina, Australia, Burundi, Namibia, the Russian Federation, Thailand and Ukraine

-7. At its 384th meeting, on 3 April 2023, the Commission elected Kurt Davis (Jamaica) as Chair of Working Group I, on agenda item 4, and Szilvia Balázs (Hungary) as Chair of Working Group II, on agenda item 5.
+8. At its 384th meeting, on 3 April 2023, the Commission elected Kurt Davis (Jamaica) as Chair of Working Group I, on agenda item 4, and Szilvia Balázs (Hungary) as Chair of Working Group II, on agenda item 5.

-11. At its 384th to 387th meetings, on 3 and 4 April, the Commission held a general exchange of views on all agenda items.
-Representatives of the following countries made statements during the general exchange of views: Algeria, Argentina, Australia, Bangladesh, Belarus, Bolivarian Republic of Venezuela, Brazil, Cambodia, Chile, China, Colombia, Costa Rica, Côte d’Ivoire, Cuba, Djibouti, Ecuador, Egypt, El Salvador, Ethiopia, France, Germany, Ghana, Guyana, Honduras, India, Indonesia (first on behalf of the Non-Aligned Movement and subsequently in its national capacity), Iraq, Ireland, Islamic Republic of Iran, Israel, Japan, Jordan, Kazakhstan, Kenya, Kiribati, Kuwait, Lebanon (first on behalf of the Group of Arab states and subsequently in its national capacity), Libya, Lithuania (on behalf of: Baltic States), Malaysia, Mexico, Morocco, Myanmar, Namibia, Nepal, Nicaragua, Nigeria, Pakistan, Paraguay, Peru, Philippines (first on behalf of the Association of Southeast Asian Nations and subsequently in its national capacity), Plurinational State of Bolivia, Poland, Portugal, Republic of Korea, Russian Federation, Singapore, South Africa, Sri Lanka, Switzerland, Syrian Arab Republic, Thailand, Timor-Leste, Türkiye, Ukraine, United Kingdom of Great Britain and Northern Ireland, United Republic of Tanzania, United States of America, Viet Nam, Democratic People’s Republic of Korea, and Uruguay..
-Statements were also made by the European Union, in its capacity as observer, the Holy See, the League of Arab States and the State of Palestine.
+9. At its 384th to 387th meetings, on 3 and 4 April, the Commission held a general exchange of views on all agenda items.
+Representatives of the following countries made statements during the general exchange of views: Algeria, Argentina, Australia, Bangladesh, Belarus, Bolivia (Plurinational State of), Brazil, Cambodia, Chile, China, Colombia, Costa Rica, Côte d’Ivoire, Cuba, Democratic People’s Republic of Korea, Djibouti, Ecuador, Egypt, El Salvador, Ethiopia, France, Germany, Ghana, Guyana, Honduras, India, Indonesia (first on behalf of the Movement of Non-Aligned Countries and subsequently in its national capacity), Iran (Islamic Republic of), Iraq, Ireland, Israel, Japan, Jordan, Kazakhstan, Kenya, Kiribati, Kuwait, Lebanon (first on behalf of the Group of Arab States and subsequently in its national capacity), Libya, Lithuania (on behalf of the Baltic States), Malaysia, Mexico, Morocco, Myanmar, Namibia, Nepal, Nicaragua, Nigeria, Pakistan, Paraguay, Peru, Philippines (first on behalf of the Association of Southeast Asian Nations and subsequently in its national capacity), Poland, Portugal, Republic of Korea, Russian Federation, Singapore, South Africa, Sri Lanka, Switzerland, Syrian Arab Republic, Thailand, Timor-Leste, Türkiye, Ukraine, United Kingdom of Great Britain and Northern Ireland, United Republic of Tanzania, United States of America, Uruguay, Venezuela (Bolivarian Republic of) and Viet Nam.
+Statements were also made by the State of Palestine, Arab States (League of), the European Union, in its capacity as observer, and the Holy See.

-12. At its 384th meeting, the Commission heard a statement by the High Representative for Disarmament Affairs.
+10. At its 384th meeting, the Commission heard a statement by the High Representative for Disarmament Affairs.